 There has been an increasing trend in the number of States Parties with obligations under Articles 3, 4, 5 and/or 9 sharing challenges and requesting for assistance through their Article 7 reports.
 Likewise, there is a positive increase of States Parties reporting to have provided assistance, with a majority of them having reported a rise in their global funding for mine action activities in their most recent Article 7 report.

 More workshops and meetings have been hosted by Coordinators on International Cooperation and Assistance in 2017 and 2018 to facilitate communication and foster partnerships between donor and States that have requested assistance.
 In 2017, the German Presidency of the 7MSP introduced the country coalitions concept to the Convention as a means to enhance international cooperation, which has already led to the formation of few partnerships.
-An example of a country coalition under the CCM is the Mine Action Forum in Lebanon, where engagement between stakeholders in Lebanon and donors (led by Norway) would be conducted in a predictable manner with a long-term commitment to clear Lebanon of cluster munitions and landmines.
+To date, 3 country coalitions have been established, with one of these country coalitions resulting in the State Party completing its stockpile destruction more than a year ahead of its deadline.

 Transparency measures (Article 7)

 Initial reports clarify which obligations are relevant for which States Parties, and are essential for establishing the benchmark against which progress is measured.
 To date 89 States Parties have submitted their initial report, leaving 13 States Parties that have missed their deadline to submit their initial report.